Open-Data-Science-at-SIO/RRROBOTS/CONTRIBUTING.md

 You may also want to suggest a paper to reproduce: https://github.com/Open-Data-Science-at-SIO/RRROBOTS/blob/master/PAPERS.md

+Please also take a look at our existing list of issues to see where we could use some assistance! (though note that the issues are also being used for project tracking).

 ## List of Participants for the Course

 | Name                  | Affiliation                   |